box/kube-applier/README.md

 define a value for `"known_hosts"`.
 If ommitted, `git` will use `ssh` with `StrictHostKeyChecking` disabled.

-To use an ssh key for `kustomize` bases, the bases should be defined with the `ssh://` scheme in `kustomization.yaml`.
+To use an SSH key for Kustomize bases, the bases should be defined with the `ssh://` scheme in `kustomization.yaml` and have a `# kube-applier: key_foobar` comment above it.
 For example:
 ```
 bases:
   # https scheme (default if omitted), any SSH keys defined are ignored
   - github.com/utilitywarehouse/kube-applier//testdata/bases/simple-deployment?ref=master
   # ssh scheme requires a valid SSH key to be defined
+  # kube-applier: key_a
   - ssh://github.com/utilitywarehouse/kube-applier//testdata/bases/simple-deployment?ref=master
 ```